Cristo-Dev/JavaScript/Event-loop/README.md

-## Learn JavaScript and explore the Event Loop.
+## Learn how the JavaScript Event Loop work

-If you're interested in learning JavaScript, in the "learn" folder you'll find a project where you can learn JavaScript without any fluff.
-You'll learn everything from fundamentals to more advanced techniques.
+In the "Event-loop" folder of this repository, you will find a project that will allow you to understand how the JavaScript Event Loop works.
+With this project, you will be able to learn how the Event Loop manages and processes tasks in the background while the main code keeps running.

-On the other hand, if you want to dive deeper into how the JavaScript Event Loop works, in the "Event-loop" folder you'll find a project that will help you understand it.
-You'll be able to understand how the Event Loop manages and processes background tasks while the main code continues to execute.
+Additionally, you will be able to learn the most important JavaScript functions, such as async/await, promises, callbacks, among others.
+This project will help you understand how these functions work and how you can apply them to your own projects.

 ---